TunKeyy/Kha-Codetest/README.md

 - Responsive design (look good on all devices: desktops, tablets & mobile phones).
 - Smooth animations.
-- Deploy the application to heroku.
+- Deploy the application to Netlify instead of Heroku.

 # Technical: